STRAIGHT PEOPLE WE LOVE —

-But with a script by queer scribe Mike White ("Chuck & Buck"), directed by Texas’ indie-cineaste Richard Linklater ("Dazed and Confused") and starring the rowdy scene-chewing dynamo Black, "School of Rock" is a funny films for kids, in the tradition of "Bad News Bears" and "Willy Wonka and the Chocolate Factory."
+But with a script by queer scribe Mike White ("Chuck & Buck"), directed by Texas’ indie-cineaste Richard Linklater ("Dazed and Confused") and starring the rowdy scene-chewing dynamo Black, "School of Rock" is a funny film for kids.
+Like "Bad News Bears" and "Willy Wonka and the Chocolate Factory."

 Still trapped in adolescence, Black fit right in with the actors who played his pupils.